metabase/static-embedding-reference-apps/node/README.md

 # Node application

-This Node application demonstrates a simple, barebones Metabase dashboard embedded in a web application.
+This Node application demonstrates a simple, barebones Metabase dashboard embedded in a web application using static embedding.

 ## Prerequisites